It's usually an outpatient procedure done under general anesthesia. This means you go to where the surgery is done and then go home the same day.

 - Making the nose bigger or smaller

 Nose jobs can be done to change how you look or for medical reasons.
-For example, some people may need surgery to repair a problem with the cartilage that divides one nostril form the other.
+For example, some people may need surgery to repair a problem with the cartilage that divides one nostril from the other.
 Others may just want to make their nose smaller.

 What Are the Risks of Rhinoplasty?